American Bully: Non-standard sizes

-Outside of the breed standard, dogs shorter or taller than the named variations have been bred.
-Smaller dogs are sometimes called "Micro", and larger ones are called "XXL", but neither are recognized by the kennel clubs as legitimate varieties.
+Outside the official breed standard, some American Bullies are bred to be either smaller or larger than the recognized size categories.
+Smaller dogs are commonly referred to as “Micro,” while larger ones are often called “XXL.”
+However, neither of these labels is officially recognized by kennel clubs as legitimate American Bully varieties, as they fall outside the established breed standards.

 Temperament

 Bully breeders believe that an individual Bully's temperament depends on their breeding and training.
 Many dogs, despite acting as lapdogs in the home, do well in sports such as weight pull and flirt pole.
 Human aggression is discouraged in breed standards.
 Breeders have acknowledged that American Bully dogs can be very dangerous if improperly raised or bred.

 Health

 As the American Bully is a novel breed there is minimal information on health.
 A type of congenital ichthyosis exists in the breed and is similar to a form that occurs in the American Bulldog.
 According to the British Veterinary Association, Mild-hip dysplasia is part of the breed standard for XL-bullies.